STRIDES-Codes/GPU-GWAS/README.md

 # GPU-GWAS

-This project aims to develop a fast GWAS data analysis pipeline incorporating GPU acceleration and Machine learning
+This project aims to develop a fast GWAS data analysis pipeline incorporating GPU acceleration and Machine learning.